Hoot Evers: Early years

 Evers was born in 1921 in St. Louis, and grew up in nearby Collinsville, Illinois.
 He was such a fan of Hoot Gibson's cowboy movies as a child that his friends gave him the nickname "Hoot".
 He attended Collinsville Township High School where he competed in football, basketball, tennis, and track.
 He was a star basketball player, punted and played back for the football team, and won the Illinois interscholastic championship with a javelin throw of 179 feet, 8 inches.

 He then attended the University of Illinois where he competed in basketball, track, and baseball.
 As a sophomore, he compiled a .353 batting average and led the Big Ten Conference in total bases, runs scored, triples, home runs, and RBIs.

 In January 1941, Evers was declared academically ineligible to continue playing for Illinois' basketball team.
 The week after he lost his eligibility, he signed to play baseball for the Detroit Tigers.

 Professional baseball

 Minor leagues and military service

-After signing with the Tigers in February 1941, Evers spent the most of the 1941 season playing for Winston-Salem and Beaumont in the team's minor league system.
+After signing with the Tigers in February 1941, Evers spent most of the 1941 season playing for Winston-Salem and Beaumont in the team's minor league system.
 He was called up to the Tigers late in the season and made his major league debut on September 16, 1941.
 He returned to Beaumont in 1942, compiling a .322 batting average and 46 extra-base hits in 152 games.
 He also led the Texas League's outfielders with 11 double plays from the outfield.

 In the fall of 1942, Evers joined the Army and was assigned to the Waco Army Air Field (WAAF) in Waco, Texas.
 He played baseball with the WAAF baseball team during the war.